siddarth-c/Graph-Chess/README.md

 Loss Function: Cross Entropy Loss <br>
 Apart from the last layer where Softmax was used, ReLU was used between all layers

-Model parameters: Weights of model, Edge weights

 ## Results and Observation
-Splitting the data into 80-20, a training accuracy of 56%, and a validation accuracy of 50% was acheived at 200 epochs.
-This is a low score, but when compared with the [leader board of a similar competition](https://www.kaggle.com/c/chess/leaderboard) on Kaggle, the achieved results are of a slighlty better level. <br>

-Multiple hyper-tuning were done so as to first overfit the training set <br>
-1. Increased the sizes of the hidden state - The model performed poor (training accuracy < 50%)
-2. Increased the number of hidden layers - Again poor performance
-3. Running for a larger number of epochs - Model saturates around 200 epochs The above were performed so as to first overfit on training data, and later generalize by means of regularizing.
-But none gave better results than the exisitng configuration. <br>
+Splitting the data into 85-15, a RMSE of 0.6 was achieved on the validation set.
+Even though this is an classification task, it was considered to be a regression task in the [Kaggle Competition](https://www.kaggle.com/c/chess/overview).
+The achieved RMSE on the validation split easily tops the [leader board](https://www.kaggle.com/c/chess/leaderboard). <br>
-The reason for the low accuracy may be contributed to the  less node degree.
-Intuitively an average chess player can not be judged with 8 games of his, played over a span of 10 years
+But the achieved results are still low.
+It may be due to to the very less node degree.
+Intuitively an average chess player can not be judged with 17 games of his, played over a span of 10 years

 ## To Run

 Download the following files in a same directory

 ```
 grandmaster.py
-out.txt
+cross_validation_dataset.csv
+training_data.csv
+test_data.csv
 ```
 and make sure you have the following libraries installed.
 ```